cleesmith/NiceGUI-primer/README.md

 as free to use tool; you may have to have a ChatGPT account ($'s).
 Also, it's not just limited to chatting about NiceGUI, the GPT is backed by GPT-4 so it can be used for any typical chat activities and capable of coding in Python.
-> It turns out that there are several existing GPT's being offered regarding NiceGUI.
+> It turns out that there are several existing GPT's being offered regarding NiceGUI, see: [Exploring GPTs](https://chatgpt.com/gpts).

 Further information here:
 - https://nicegui.io/